sjyun/fongo/README.md

 ## Scope

 fongo doesn't implement all mongo functionality. most query and update syntax is supported.
-MapReduce, gridfs, and capped collections are not supported.
-Also, there is no index support other than the \_id index.
+Gridfs and capped collections are not supported.
-Fongo uses a LinkedHashMap internally with the \_id as the key.
+MapReduce is in minimal way but will be enhanced soon.

 ## Implementation Details